 - Choose the date range, analyze one period, or compare two selected periods.

-- Analyze clicks, impressions, CTR, position of the site in the search results.
+- Analyze clicks, impressions, CTR, the position of the site or a particular page or query in the search results.

 - Filter the data by six different criteria: search type, device type, country, search appearance, query, URL.